Preschool Depression Study FAQ

 What should I do if I have to cancel?

 If you need to cancel your appointment, please call us as soon as possible.
 We are happy to reschedule around your needs.
 Our office number is (314) 286-2730.
-You may also call Hannah for scheduling directly at 314-747-6148 or e-mail her at email@example.com.
+Or contact Brittany at email@example.com

 Does the study include any invasive measures or medication?